Sabeem101/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory prints the absolute pathname of the current working directory 1-listit displays the contents list of your current directory
+0-current working directory: prints the absolute pathname of the current working directory
+1-listit: displays the contents list of your current directory 2-bring me home: changes the working directory to the user's home directory